sms2000/HotSpotInCar/README.md

 ANTIVIRUS REPORTS MALICIOUS SOFTWARE
 ====================================

-1. AVG Antivirus for Android reports the GPSToggler can steal your SMS.
+1. AVG Antivirus for Android reports the HotSpotInCar can steal your SMS.
    Actually this software has nothing to do with SMS at all (see the sources).